robur-coop/dnsvizor-handbook/src/dnsvizor_dnsmasq_compatibility.md

 # Dnsmasq Compatibility Guide

 DNSvizor tries to parse `dnsmasq` style configuration files and arguments.
 However, not all options are fully implemented.
-This section details which options are safe to use and which may cause the unikernel to exit.
+This section details which options are safe to use.
 If you use Dnsmasq and are missing any options in DNSvizor please [reach out to us][contact].

 ## Supported Options
 These options are fully implemented and affect the unikernel's behavior: